-• for financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets;

-• for loan commitments and financial guarantee contracts: as a provision; and

-• where a financial instrument includes both a drawn and an undrawn component, and the Bank cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Bank presents a combined loss allowance for both components.
+- for financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets; - for debt instruments measured at FVTOCI: no loss allowance is recognised in the statement of financial position as the carrying amount is at fair value.
+However, the loss allowance is included as part of the revaluation amount in the investments revaluation reserve; - · for loan commitments and financial guarantee contracts: as a provision; and - where a financial instrument includes both a drawn and an undrawn component, and the Bank cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Bank presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.